uadmin/uadmin-docs/dapi/disabled_functions.rst

 ------------------------
 `Back To Top`_

 APIDisabledDelete controls the data API's disabled for delete commands.
+By default, APIDisabledDelete returns **false**.

 Type: